zrzka/LigatureXcodePlugin/README.md

-Quick hack to enable ligatures in Xcode.
+Quick hack to enable ligatures in the Xcode source code editor.

+It forces **all** attributed strings to use ligatures, which is not a good solution.
+This needs to be fixed.
+Currently under investigation.
+Trying to find exact place where Xcode sets `NSLigatureAttributeName` to `@0`.
+Will be replaced with `@1` for the source code editor without affecting all other attributed strings.

+Feel free to file an [issue](https://github.com/robertvojta/LigatureXcodePlugin/issues/new) if Xcode doesn't behave as expected.

 ## Requirements